cal-itp/data-infra/warehouse/README.md

 ### Install poetry and Python/dbt dependencies
 1. Install [poetry](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions) (used for package/dependency management).
    1. If `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`
-      does not work, you can `curl` to a file `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py` and then execute the file with `python get-poetry.py`.
+      does not work, you can `curl` to a file `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py -o get-poetry.py` and then execute the file with `python get-poetry.py`.
    2. Answer `yes` to adding the tool to your path
 2. Restart your terminal and confirm `poetry --version` works.
 3. `poetry install` to create a virtual environment and install requirements
    1. Now would be the time to [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the `data-infra` repo if you haven't already.
 Use [SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account), not HTTPS.
+If you haven't made a folder/directory for your git repos yet, you can create one with `mkdir git` (within your home directory, usually).
-   2. This needs to be run from within the `warehouse/` directory; you may need to `cd` to it via `cd <git-repos-path>/data-infra/warehouse/` or similar.
+   2. This needs to be run from within the `warehouse/` directory; you may need to `cd` to it via `cd <git-repos-path>/data-infra/warehouse/` or similar;
+      for example, if you had created your directory with `mkdir git`, you will navigate to the warehouse directory with `cd git/data-infra/warehouse/`.
    3. If this doesn’t work because of an error with Python version, you may need to install Python 3.9
    4. `brew install python@3.9`
    5. `brew link python@3.9`